MahammadRafi06/Migration_micro/my-website/docs/application-modernization/microservice-fundamentals.md

 ### Key Characteristics

+#### Service Independence
-* **Service Independence:** Each microservice can be developed, deployed, and scaled independently by different teams using different technologies.
+Each microservice can be developed, deployed, and scaled independently by different teams using different technologies.

+#### Business-Focused Services
-* **Business-Focused Services:** Services are organized around business capabilities rather than technical layers.
+Services are organized around business capabilities rather than technical layers.

+#### Decentralized Governance
-* **Decentralized Governance:** Teams have autonomy over their service's technology stack, development processes, and deployment strategies.
+Teams have autonomy over their service's technology stack, development processes, and deployment strategies.

+#### Failure Isolation
-* **Failure Isolation:** Failures in one service don't necessarily cascade to other services, improving overall system resilience.
+Failures in one service don't necessarily cascade to other services, improving overall system resilience.

+#### Technology Diversity
-* **Technology Diversity:** Different services can use different programming languages, databases, and frameworks best suited to their specific requirements.
+Different services can use different programming languages, databases, and frameworks best suited to their specific requirements.

 ## Core Principles